+Do you know how to be confident with a disability?
+If not, you need to!
 Do you remember when we had to have our photos developed before viewing the images?
 The days when selfies weren’t even a thing and group shots didn’t involve a million retakes?
 Back then, we had no way of knowing if our arms looked flabby or if our leg braces were showing in photos until we picked up the physical prints.

 Step 1: Uninstall Old Software